ibm-cloud-docs/Cloudant/service-change-notices/deprecations.md

 ```
 {: codeblock}

-If a view definition contains an attribute called `dbcopy`, as is the case with the above design document, then the dbcopy feature **is in use and is affected by the feature's removal**.
+If a view definition contains an attribute called `dbcopy`, as is the case with the previous example design document, then the dbcopy feature **is in use and is affected by the feature's removal**.

 ### Alternatives to dbcopy
 {: #alternatives-to-dbcopy-dep}